link1905/system-design-101/content/docs/data-persistence/sql-database/concurrency-control.md

 a: Account
 t1 -> a: Acquire a lock
 t2: Transaction 2
+t2 -> a: "Acquire a lock"
 t2 -> a: Wait... {
     style.bold: true
     style.stroke-dash: 3
 }
-t1 -> t1: Process the account
+t1 -> a: Access
 t1 -> a: Release the lock
-t2 -> a: Read
+t2 -> a: Access
 ```

 We commonly encounter two types of operations in database systems: **read** and **write**.
 In a highly concurrent environment, using a single, general-purpose lock would be too restrictive.
-To manage this more efficiently, most systems use two distinct types of locks that are **automatically acquired** when needed:
+To manage this more efficiently, we use two distinct types of locks that are **automatically acquired** when needed:

 - **Shared Lock (SL):** Might be acquired for **read-only** operations.
   > In {{< term postgres >}}, a simple **SELECT** query does **not** automatically acquire a **Shared Lock**.